Whistle (While You Work It)

-"Whistle (While You Work It)" is a song by British recording artist Katy Tiz.
+"Whistle (While You Work It)" is a song by British singer-songwriter Katy Tiz.
 It was written by Tiz, Kinetics & One Love, and songwriter Emily Warren for Tiz's debut studio album.
 It was released onto iTunes on 10 February 2015.

 A Simlish (the language in most of The Sims games) version of the song was recorded and included in an expansion pack for The Sims 4, titled The Sims 4: Get to Work.

 Background

 Tiz said in an interview that she wrote the song about a darker period in her life where she felt like nothing was going her way, but her brother was there to tell her to chin up, keep moving, and never give up.
 It was cowritten with Kinetics & One Love, songwriter Emily Warren and was produced by J.R.
 Rotem and co-produced by Teal Douville.

-Tiz said about the song in an interview: "You may think this song is about going to the club and ‘working it’ but if you pay close attention to the lyrics, you’ll see it’s much deeper than that."
+Tiz said about the song in an interview: "You may think this song is about going to the club and 'working it' but if you pay close attention to the lyrics, you'll see it's much deeper than that."